IronRiders/Constitution/Bylaws.md

 ## Bylaw #3

+This Bylaw establishes the chain of club command and order of succession.

+### Chain of Command

+* Executives
+* Directors
+* Leads
+* Members

+Drive Coach and Mentors exist outside of this structure, but report to Executives.

-This Bylaw establishes the chain of club command.
-In the event that a captain is needed, this is the order.
+In the event that a captain is needed, this is the order:

+* Operations
-* Team Captain
+  * Operations Executive/Captain
-* Communications Lead
+  * Communications Director
+  * Strategy Director
+  * Finance Director
+  * Marketing Director
+  * Outreach Director
-* Project Manager
+* Technical
-* Business Lead
+  * Robot Executive/Captain
-* Strategy Lead
+  * Strategy Director
+  * Design Director
-* Build Lead
+  * Build Director
-* Software Lead
+  * Software Director
+* Strategy
+  * Strategy Director
+  * Drive Coach
+  * Head Strategist
-* CAD Lead
+  * Head Scout

 ## Bylaw #4